ConnectedLib/course-in-a-box/modules/youth-development/_posts/2002-02-01-Vygotsky's-Socioculautral-Learning-Theory.md

 title: Vygotsky's Sociocultural Learning Theory
 ---

-> "What a child can do with assistance today she will be able to do by herself tomorrow." <br/> -- Lev Vygotsky
+> "What a child can do with assistance today she will be able to do by herself tomorrow." <br/><br/> -- Lev Vygotsky

 Soviet psychologist Lev Vygotsky’s (1896-1934) sociocultural learning theory emphasizes the role of social interactions with parents, caregivers, and peers in cognitive development.

 ## Key Concepts from Vygotsky's Sociocultural Learning Theory

+<iframe src="https://www.youtube.com/embed/Tgu0eYwm4I8" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
+<div class="videotime" style="float:none;">1:02</div>

-Excerpt from LIS 516: Youth Development and Behavior in a Digital Age by Dr. Katie Davis and the University of Washington 1:02
+*Excerpt from LIS 516: Youth Development and Behavior in a Digital Age by Dr. Katie Davis and the University of Washington*
-Dr. Katie Davis, University of Washington

 ### Cognitive Tools